-The north end of the oval walkway at E Street NW is the closest you’ll get to the south lawn of the White House.
+The north end of the oval walkway at E Street NW is the closest point to the south lawn of the White House.
 Just to the east is the National Christmas Tree, planted on the Ellipse in October 1978.
 Every year Christmas lights illuminate the tree and have since 1923.

 Walk west past the First Infantry Division Monument to 17th Street NW.
 Walk north past the huge grey 19th century Eisenhower Executive Office Building to Pennsylvania Avenue.
 Lafayette Square is just east along this pedestrian street.

 The seven-acre park north of the White House is named for the Marquis de Lafayette, a wealthy French hero of the American Revolutionary War.
 The park has several statues of other European heroes of the Revolutionary War.
 The centerpiece is the 19th-century statue of President and General, Andrew Jackson on horseback.
 This is the first bronze statue cast in the United States.